-- Obstetrics Gynecology Physician (OB/GYN Physician)
+- Obstetrics and Gynecology Professor (OB/GYN Professor)

-Job Opportunities for Obstetricians and Gynecologists
+Job Demand for Obstetricians and Gynecologists

 The states with the most job growth for OB-GYN are North Dakota, Arizona, and Utah.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.